qholness/townhall/README.md

 Many tests are stubbed out to demonstrate proposed LLM capabilities rather than implementing them (24 hours...)

+# Users
+This project is designed around citizens and planning agencies and they would have different responsibilities.
+## Citizens
+- Able to provide feedback on projects
+- Able to use an LLM to do image alteration
+## Planners
+- Able to upload and maintain project descriptions
+- Able to approve/deny scraped data
+- Able to remove individuals from Geo-fence
+- Able to generate QR codes for projects

+This is a small subset of features which this app can provide

 # QR Geo-Fencing
 One of the biggest challenges of online forum is the potential for abuse.
 To resolve this, this application requires 2 things from users: